On the Computability of Measures of Regular Sets of Infinite Trees: The formula

-We assume that the states within each interval are sorted according to $\Omega$, from left to right.
-This means that states of priority $1$ are in the left\=/most part of the interval and states of priority $d$ are in the right\=/most.

 The involved functions $F$ will be drawn bottom\=/up, that is, the argument $\vtau\in\CV^d$ is given in the line below and the result $F(\vtau)\in\CV^d$ is provided in the line above.
-The symbols $\bot$ and $\top$ mean that the respective coordinate of $\Bid_n(\vtau)$ is constantly equal $\top$ or $\bot$ (i.e.,~its value on a given tree $t$ equals $\emptyset$ or $Q$).
-The arrows going up indicate that the respective coordinates of $\Bid_n(\vtau)$ are just copied from the respective coordinates of $\vtau$.
+Symbols $\bot$ and $\top$ drawn below the upper line mean that the respective coordinate of $F(\vtau)$ is constantly equal to $\bot$ or $\top$ (i.e.,~its value on a given tree $t$ equals $\emptyset$ or $Q$).
+Arrows going up between the two lines indicate that the respective coordinates of $F(\vtau)$ are just copied from the respective coordinates of $\vtau$.

-The function $\Bid_1$ is constantly equal $\bot$.
-The function $\Bid_2$ copies the first coordinate and sets the other coordinates to $\top$.
-The consecutive functions $\Bid_n$ for $n\geq 3$ copy the first $n$ coordinates and set the remaining ones to the coordinate $n{-}2$.
+The functions $\Bid_n$ for $n\in\set{0,1}$ copy the coordinates above $n$ and set the remaining ones to the coordinate $n{+}2$ (i.e., $2$ or $3$).
+The function $\Bid_2$ copies the last coordinate and sets the other coordinates to $\top$.
+The function $\Bid_3$ is constantly equal $\bot$.